 We also went in the Museum of Croatian War of Independence, housed in the Napoleonic Imperial Fort on top of the mountain.
 The fort itself is still scarred with bullet holes, as this was a site of resistance against the Serbs.
 This conflict was so recent in the history of the country that there is video footage of bombs hitting the hotels, flats and the Old Town itself.
 The museum almost feels like compulsory viewing to better understand Dubrovnik.

 One return ticket for the cable car costs 140kn, and entry to the museum costs 30kn.
+We did this trip in the afternoon after our excursion to Lokrum, and we timed it perfectly so we saw the sun set over the sea.

 War Photography Museum